airbytehq/airbyte-interop-catalog/catalog/facebook_marketing/generated/dbt_project/models/README.md

 | `inline` | Conversion metric value using the attribution window that occurs on the ad itself.
 Not included in downstream models by default, but can be added using the `facebook_ads__basic_ad_actions_passthrough_metrics` var. | `MISSING` | ❌ 0.00 | No good match found. |
 | `value` | Conversion metric value using the default attribution window. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `ads_insights` to Fivetran `basic_ad_action_values`
+### Mapping: Airbyte `ads_insights` to Fivetran `basic_ad_action_values`

 - Table Match Confidence Score: ❌ 0.00
 - Table Completion Score: ❌ 0.25

-#### Evaluation

-The table match score is 0.0 as the fields do not suggest a coherent table matching due to missing and unclear mappings.
-The completion score is 0.25 because only 2 out of 8 fields are precisely mapped or have clear logic, primarily due to 2 'MISSING' expressions indicating a failure to map necessary fields.
+- Summary Self-Evaluation: _The table match score is 0.0 as the fields do not suggest a coherent table matching due to missing and unclear mappings.
+The completion score is 0.25 because only 2 out of 8 fields are precisely mapped or have clear logic, primarily due to 2 'MISSING' expressions indicating a failure to map necessary fields._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |